 With the holidays upon us, I refreshed this blog post so everyone would have the information they need - whether buying a necklace as a gift or for yourself!

 Women's necklaces are worn at different lengths based not only on the style of the necklace - but on the statement you want to make.
-The same necklace worn short at your round collar looks vastly different than worn long down the front of your dress!
+The same style necklace worn short at your round collar looks vastly different than worn longer down the front of your dress.